jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 In effect, many practices that help users with disabilities also signal to algorithms that your site is well structured, fast, and relevant.
 So accessibility can deliver SEO upside even before counting the goodwill and compliance benefits.

+## Actionable takeaways (linking back to EXP)

+* Accessibility in the EXP process, design, dev, branding
+* Uni, proposals, C2C review - get in touch, we can help message

 ### Conclusion & Call to Action

 Digital accessibility is no longer a “nice to have” add-on — it’s integral to responsible, future-ready design.
 The moral case is obvious: everyone deserves access.
 The financial case is compelling: the Purple Pound is too big to ignore.
 The legal case is firm: many organisations are mandated to meet standards like WCAG 2.2 Level AA.
 And the SEO/tech case is a bonus that compounds the benefits.